Test Infrastructure

 Using the camel-nats as an example, we can compare how the base test class for nats changed between 3.6.x and 3.7.x.

-With the base changes in place, the next step is to make sure that addresses (URLs, hostnames, ports, etc) and resources (usernames, passwords, tokens, etc) referenced during the test execution, use the test-infra services.
-This may differ according to each service.
-Replacing the call to get the service URL with the one provided by the new test infra service is a good example of this type of changes that may be necessary.
+With the base changes in place, the next step is to make sure that addresses (URLs, hostnames, ports, etc.) and resources (usernames, passwords, tokens, etc.) referenced during the test execution, use the test-infra services.
+This may differ, according to each service.
+Replacing the call to get the service URL with the one provided by the new test infra service is a good example of the changes that may be necessary.

 In some cases, it may be necessary to adjust the variables used in simple language so that they match the new property format used in the test infra service.